ADistantAussie/ADistantAussieEconomyAddon/README.md

 1. set your NPC up with 3 buttons

-2. For your Start function use /function your_namespace:start_apple_mission Player collects apples and runs the update command
+2. For your Start function use /function applemissionstart Player collects apples and runs the update command

-3. For The second function will be /function your_namespace:check_apple_mission this will check the progress of mission
+3. For The second function will be /function checkapplequest this will check the progress of mission

-5. In the third and final Adv. prompt input /function your_namespace:update_apple_progress When the player collects 10 apples, they run: they will get reward and set back to 0 apples
+5. In the third and final Adv. prompt input /function applescompleted When the player collects 10 apples, they run: they will get reward and set back to 0 apples